 Killer whales hunt in pods comprising up to 40 individual whales.
 There appear to be both resident and transient orca pods, with resident pods preferring fish while transient pods target marine mammals.
 All orca pods use cooperative hunting techniques similar to wolf packs, and each pod has its own unique noises that its members can recognize.

 Killer whales use echo-location to communicate and hunt, making sounds that travel through the water until they hit an object and bounce back, revealing the object's location, size, and shape.

 Image by Lucy Newman

-On your Antarctica cruise you might encounter these three types of orcas:
+On your Antarctic or sub-Antarctic cruise, you might encounter these types of orcas:

-1. Type A killer whales are the largest, reaching up to 9.5 meters (31 feet) long.
+1. Type A are the largest, reaching up to 9.5 meters (31 feet) long.
 These orcas prefer to live in open waters of the Southern Ocean, feeding mostly on minke whales.